nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 *  The restrictions imposed on what makes a valid fosterer, as explained in the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add), still applies in this alternative way of adding a fosterer.
 </div>

-Here is the profile page you can see after entering <code>add</code>:
+Here is the profile page you will see after entering <code>add</code>:

 ![Profile](images/screenshots/ProfilePage.png)